Recipe: African Spice Cookies

 This year I'm doing Community Thursdays.
 Some of my activity will involve maintaining communities I run, and my favorites.
 Some will involve checking my list of subscriptions and posting in lower-traffic ones.
 Today I have interacted with the following communities...

-* Posted "Finding Art in 2026" on [community profile] art.
+* Posted "Garden Tips" in [community profile] everykindofcraft.

-* Commented on the January 28 post in [community profile] awesomeers.
+* Commented in [community profile] fanfics.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)